Harrogate's secret music guru is housing association officer by day

 "People try to give me money all the time but I don't take it.
 Having a lot of money just attracts people who are jealous.
 But they can't be jealous if you've got no money."

-But things may be about to change on that score.
-He is starting to move from the underground into the limelight a little.
+But things may be about to change.
+Richard is slowly emerging from the underground a little into the limelight.

-In yet another string to his bow, he was recently asked to appear in the role of a bouncer in Ackley Bridge, the new Channel 4 drama series set in a school and was given two lines to say.
+He was recently asked to appear in the role of a bouncer in Ackley Bridge, the new Channel 4 drama series set in a school and got two lines to say.

 And Richard has also set up an online busines helping up and coming artists achieve their ambitions and remain independent.